Inference under Covariate-Adaptive Randomization with Imperfect Compliance: Monte Carlo simulations

 \subsection{Design 1}

 We begin our description of Design 1 by specifying the features known to the researcher implementing the RCT.
-This researcher knows that there are five strata (i.e., $|\mathcal{S}|=5$), and that RCT participants are assigned into treatment or control by using either SRS or SBR with constant treatment assignment probabilities equal to $\pi_A(s)=1/2$ for all $s \in \mathcal{S}$.
+This researcher knows that there are two binary covariates (i.e., $L=2$), resulting in four strata (i.e., $|\mathcal{S}|=4$), and that RCT participants are assigned into treatment or control by using SRS, SBR, PSM, or HHM with constant treatment assignment probabilities equal to $\pi_A(s)=1/2$ for all $s \in \mathcal{S}$.

 We next describe those aspects of Design 1 unknown to the researcher implementing the RCT.
-First, we make all strata to be equally likely, i.e., $p(s)=1/5$ for all $s \in \mathcal{S}$.
+First, we make all strata to be equally likely, i.e., $p(s)=1/4$ for all $s \in \mathcal{S}$.
 Second, RCT participants belong to each type according to i.i.d.\ draws of a multinomial distribution with

 Third, conditional on their type and their strata, the RCT participants have potential outcomes that are i.i.d.\ drawn according to a normal distribution with

 and

 Note that \eqref{eq:E_types_MC} implies that the strata-specific LATE is $\beta(s) =E(Y(1)-Y(0)|C,S=s) = 1$ and, thus, the LATE is $\beta = 1$.\footnote{As discussed in earlier sections, the ITT is equal to the LATE multiplied by $P(C)=0.7$.} Also, while the distribution of treatment effects for compliers are homogeneous across strata, the corresponding distribution for always takers and never takers is not.\footnote{We have also conducted simulations in a case in which there is homogeneity across strata for all types.
 These results are omitted for brevity and available upon request.}